libertyernie/brawltools/README.md

-libertyernie/brawltools
+BrawlLib / BrawlBox
 ==========

-BrawlLib and BrawlBox were developed initially by Kryal (http://code.google.com/p/brawltools/source/list), then by BlackJax96 (http://code.google.com/p/brawltools2) until the end of 2013.
-This repository was initialized with BlackJax's most recent version, and will contain any changes I make to BrawlLib or BrawlBox.

-Most of the changes here are designed to enable some functionality in my other programs that use BrawlLib, but some changes have been made that affect BrawlBox as well (i.e. UTF-8 support in MSBin files.)
+BrawlLib and BrawlBox are designed to edit various types of data files found in Super Smash Bros.
+Brawl.
+They were developed initially by Kryal
+(http://code.google.com/p/brawltools/source/list), then by BlackJax96
+(http://code.google.com/p/brawltools2) until the end of 2013.

+This version of BrawlBox is maintained by libertyernie and Sammi Husky (and includes some contributions from others as well!)

+The official forum thread on KC:MM is here: http://forums.kc-mm.com/index.php?topic=67847.0